-The Tuolumne helped inspire a conservation movement that led to the creation of the national park system, and the river was protected early in one of the first national parks.
+The Tuolumne River helped to inspire a conservation movement that led to the creation of the National Park System, and the protection of the river in one of the first national parks.
 From its alpine headwaters through its steep descent into the Sierra Nevada foothills, the river and its landscape provide an ecologically and scientifically important refuge that sustains a rare diversity of interconnected and largely intact ecosystems.
-Most of the river corridor is located in designated wilderness, which helps to further protect the ecological integrity of these systems.
+Most of the river corridor is located in designated Wilderness, and is managed to protect wilderness values.